oe-mirrors/e2iplayer/README.md

 ### 📦 Overview

-The E2iPlayer Enigma2 (E2) Plugin is a platform that offers various livestreams and add-ons from all over the world it includes Movies, TV series, Catoons, Anime, Music, Sport, Live Streams, Documentries, Science and Content for various languages.
+The E2iPlayer (previously IPTVPlayer) Enigma2 (E²) Plugin is a platform that offers various livestreams and add-ons from all over the world it includes Movies, TV series, Catoons, Anime, Music, Sport, Live Streams, Documentries, Science and Content for various languages.

 ---

 ### 📜 License Information [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 This is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation

 This plugin is released under GPLv3.
 See [LICENSE](https://www.gnu.org/licenses/gpl-3.0.html#license-text) for full details.